the-watchmaker/arathia-saga-chatgpt/README.md

 2. Setting Layer: Create settings where the story takes place.
 The setting is created according to the Data Structure Layer.
 3. Story Layer: The actual story generated.

 Each layers are then oraganized into different ChatGPT sessions and connected using "connection" prompts.
-This is due to an issue where the accuracy deteriorate in a single session.
-For example, plots can affect tiny description of a chapter even though you are not supposed to reveal it at that time.
+This is due to an issue where the ChatGPT accuracy deteriorates in a single session over time.
+For example, plots can pollute tiny description of a chapter even though you are not supposed to reveal it at that time.

 ## Milestone